-To their chagrin, mobility companies aren’t necessarily known for their civic mindedness.
-So perhaps it’s not so surprising that equity was a central theme at a TechCrunch mobility conference held earlier this week in San Jose, California.
+Much to their chagrin, mobility companies aren’t known for their civic mindedness.
+Shifting the narrative, equity was a central theme at a TechCrunch mobility conference held this week in San Jose, California.
 TC Editor Matthew Panzarino set the tone with his introduction, saying: “We wanted to do a show on the future of mobility – micro-mobility to autonomy – but we also wanted to talk about squishier things: like ethics and building out companies responsibly.”

 And in an occasionally awkward conversation between two self-described “dudes from Silicon Valley,” Voyage CEO Oliver Cameron and Uber ATG tech lead Galen Clark Haynes weighed in on race, “algorithmic bias” and bringing ethics to self-driving vehicles.